New to Road Scholar? Sign up

 Breakfast: Hotel buffet.

 Afternoon: Next, we will ride through Hampstead to Keats House, where Romantic poet John Keats lived from 1818 to 1820, and where he wrote “Ode to a Nightingale” under a plum tree in the garden.
-An on-site lecture will address wildflowers and Regency gardens.
+Our Study Leader will begin a lecture on wildflowers and Regency gardens during the journey, and finish the lecture in the apt setting of Keats House’s garden.
 Moving on, we will reach the National Trust's Fenton House, considered one of London’s hidden treasures.
 Our Study Leader will take us to the 300-year-old walled garden, with formal and informal plantings.
 We’ll be able to admire the topiary in the formal lawn and terrace, the sunken rose garden, and cross borders.
 We’ll also explore the kitchen garden and historic apple orchard with 32 species of apples and pears.
 The 17th-century house is home to a collection of keyboard instruments and artwork we will also be able to see.
 Returning to the hotel, take some time to freshen up and relax before dinner.

 Dinner: In the hotel, we’ll have a plated dinner with coffee, tea, water included; other beverages available for purchase.
 Share favorite experiences with new Road Scholar friends during our farewell dinner.